ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

     ellipsis.path.raster.timestamp.getBounds()

-Request to obtain the aggregated data for a certain geometry.
+Request to obtain the geometric bounds of a timestamp.

 **Mandatory arguments**